-15.9.3.3 Accuracy of results:
+17.7.2.2 Accuracy of results:

 - Results are correct if they meet any of the following criteria: - Results agree with the target values and/or intended responses. - The answer is correct within the limits of qualifying statements in the conclusion. - The results are consistent with a consensus of the participants.
 (The results from accredited labs shall provide the basis for achieving a consensus if those results are readily available.
-A consensus of participants is defined as at least 75 per cent of participants obtaining the same answer(s) on the proficiency test.) - If there is not a consensus of the participants, then results may or may not be evaluated by the Quality Manager for nonconformities depending on the circumstances. - Following an analytical method correctly which would not provide specific answers shall not be considered as incorrect.

-15.9.3.4 Responsibilities of the quality manager:
+A consensus of participants is defined as at least 75 per cent of participants obtaining the same answer(s) on the proficiency test.) - If there is not a consensus of the participants, then results may or may not be evaluated by the Quality Manager for nonconformities depending on the circumstances. - Following an analytical method correctly which would not provide specific answers shall not be considered as incorrect. - 17.7.7.3 Responsibilities of the quality manager: - Prepare a four year proficiency testing plan to be evaluated annually. - Obtain discipline lead input and approval of the yearly proficiency testing program. - Provide appropriate and timely proficiency tests. - Distribute and track tests. - Coordinate responses to the test provider. - Correspond with and provide relevant corrective action responses to the accrediting body for tests in which the results reported were outside of consensus results.

-- Prepare a four year proficiency testing plan to be evaluated annually. - Obtain discipline lead input and approval of the yearly proficiency testing program. - Provide appropriate and timely proficiency tests. - Distribute and track tests. - Coordinate responses to the test provider. - Correspond with and provide relevant corrective action responses to the accrediting body for tests in which the results reported were outside of consensus results. - Maintain the proficiency test reports for all analysts as well as the documents from the test provider. - Evaluate the results of proficiency tests and issue a report to the analyst, the analyst's supervisor, and the discipline lead regarding the accuracy of the results obtained on a specific proficiency test. - Issue notification to the FES staff that the PT evidence may be properly destroyed or otherwise dispositioned as "non-evidence."

-• Discipline leads or other experts may be consulted prior to issuing reports when the interpretation of proficiency test results requires a subject matter expert.
+- Maintain the proficiency test reports for all analysts as well as the documents from the test providers that are not maintained in an accessible form by the test provider. - Evaluate the results of proficiency tests and issue an evaluation report that can be accessed by the analyst, the analyst's supervisor, lab manager and discipline lead.
+FES staff will access the proficiency test evaluation report, if the status is satisfactory the PT evidence associated with that evaluation may be properly destroyed or otherwise dispositioned as "non-evidence." - Discipline leads or other experts may be consulted prior to issuing reports when the interpretation of proficiency test results requires a subject matter expert.
 Consultation with the DNA technical lead is always required when evaluating an inconclusive DNA proficiency test result.

-15.9.3.5 Responsibilities of the discipline lead:
+17.7.2.4 Responsibilities of the discipline lead: